GrokImageCompression/grok/src/lib/jp2/highway/g3doc/quick_reference.md

     finally reverts to `HWY_STATIC_TARGET`.
 Can be used in `#if` expressions to provide an alternative to functions which are not supported by HWY_SCALAR.

+*   `HWY_WANT_AVX3_DL`: additional opt-in for HWY_AVX3, which is disabled unless this is defined by the app before including highway.h, OR all AVX3_DL compiler flags are specified.

 *   `HWY_IDE` is 0 except when parsed by IDEs; adding it to conditions such as `#if HWY_TARGET != HWY_SCALAR || HWY_IDE` avoids code appearing greyed out.

 The following signal capabilities and expand to 1 or 0.

 *   `HWY_CAP_INTEGER64`: support for 64-bit signed/unsigned integer lanes.
+*   `HWY_CAP_FLOAT16`: support for IEEE half-precision floating-point lanes.
 *   `HWY_CAP_FLOAT64`: support for double-precision floating-point lanes.

 The following were used to signal the maximum number of lanes for certain